pryv/dev-site/source/customer-resources/system-streams.md

 ## Format

 You can an enforce a property format for these values using a regular expression.
+Only available for account.

 ## Event type

 You can define the `type` of the events that will be used to store the values.
+Only available for account.

 ## Visibility